oboehmer/CLEUR20-CXTA/docs/01-basic.md

 - `report.html` contains a high-level report which shows pass/fail of each test case
 - `output.xml` contains essentially the same information as the former two files combined, however in structured XML format for automated post-processing

-Please open the log.html created in the directory Documents/DEVWKS-1407/CLEUR2020-CXTA/01-basic folder on the laptop using a browser and click through the steps by expanding the test case steps (see below screenshot)
+Please open the log.html created in the directory Documents/DEVWKS-1407/CLEUR2020-CXTA/01-basic folder on the laptop using a browser and click through the steps by expanding the test case steps (see below screenshot), a sample log can also be found <a href="../logs/log-01-show1.html" target="_blank">here</a>.

 ![](01-log1.png)